Single entanglement connection architecture between multi-layer bipartite Hardware Efficient Ansatz: preliminary

 \subsection{Trainability}

-Trainability is an important factor for the performance of VQAs.
+Trainability is an important factor in the performance of VQAs.
 Optimization issues such as the barren plateau (BP) have attracted increasing attention \cite{20, 16, 16-7, 16-8, 16-9, 16-11, 16-13, 16-14, 16-15, 16-16}.
 The so-called BP phenomenon refers to the gradient of a cost function that vanishes exponentially with the number of qubits.
-To clarify the conditions under which a given ansatz $U(\theta)$ gives rise to BP, we need to rewrite Eq.(\ref{equ1}) as
+To clarify the conditions under which a given ansatz $U(\boldsymbol\theta)$ gives rise to BP, we need to consider a bipartite cut of $U(\boldsymbol\theta)$ with the $k$-th layer as the dividing line to analyze gradient information \cite{20} and rewrite Eq.(\ref{equ2}) as

 where